Backgrounder: Deepfakes in 2022

 Some tools are starting to be released.
 An example from Sensity.AI https://platform.sensity.ai/deepfake-detection.

-There is a growing movement to develop tools to better track where videos and images come from – from the moment when they are filmed on smartphones, to when they are edited and then shared or distributed on social media.
-This ‘authenticity infrastructure’ can then show you can show if a photo or video has been changed, and you can decide if that is a malicious or misleading change.
-One example of an initiative in this area is the Content Authenticity Initiative lead by Adobe, and the recently launched Coalition for Content Authenticity and Provenance (C2PA) .
+There is a growing movement to develop tools to better track where videos and images come from – starting with the moment when they are filmed on smartphones, to when they are edited and then shared or distributed on social media.
+This ‘provenance and authenticity infrastructure’ can then show you information on where a photo or video and if/how a photo or video has been changed.
+This is relevant for both ‘shallowfakes’ like miscontextualized videos or edited videos as well as deepfakes.
+You can then use this information to help you make decisions on whether to trust the content.
+One example of an initiative in this area is the Content Authenticity Initiative led by Adobe, and the recently launched Coalition for Content Provenance and Authenticity (C2PA).

 However, there is a risk that tools that are developed to better help track the origins of videos and show how they have been manipulated may also create risks of surveillance and exclusion for people who do not want to add extra data and information to their photos and videos, or cannot attribute the photos to themselves for fear of what governments and companies will do with this information.
-These tools will also likely work best with newer technologies.
-WITNESS explores more about these in a recent report on ‘authenticity infrastructure’: https://blog.witness.org/2020/05/authenticity-infrastructure/ and continues to be involved in efforts to ensure these approaches protect human rights.
-We analyse the Content Authenticity Initiative on how it addresses some key issues.
+WITNESS has led a Harms, Misuse and Abuse Assessment of the C2PA specifications in order to identify these and other potential harms, and to develop strategies to avert and mitigate them.
+This ‘provenance and authenticity infrastructure’ will still be abused, and malicious actors will find loopholes, so the key step moving forward is to bolster a human rights framework, with guardrails against harm, mechanisms for redress, and opportunities to empower critical voices.

 What should platforms do?

-- How do they define harm from a video?
+- How do they define harm caused by a video?

 - Do they take down an offensive video?
 Label it?
 Provide context on the manipulation?
 Make it less visible on their site or less easily shared?